The Gear Jacks Story

 Strut SupportsStrut Supports are a fast, efficient way to secure many types of RC airplanes.
 They let you store and transport your planes with the landing gear in place (and with the wheel pants on, too!) but with the weight off the wheels.
 They're ideal for .30 - .50 size sport and pattern planes.
 They work well with almost any strut shape—straight, curved, or swept—and the extreme adjustability built-in to Gear Jacks lets you grip the strut securely without damage.
 Perhaps the best thing about Gear Jack Strut Supports is how quickly they can be adjusted to secure a different airplane.
 (See How Gear Jacks Work.)

 Wing Tube SupportsIn airplanes with wing tubes it's pretty certain that the structure around the wing tube is the strongest part of the fuselage.
 After all, the airplane 'hangs' from the wing tube during flight.
-So the larger and heavier the airplane is, the more sense it makes to use Wing Tube Supports to secure it for transport.
+So the larger and heavier the airplane is, securing it for transport using a dummy wing tube makes good sense.
 It keeps the wheels off the ground and avoids any stress on the landing gear.
-And Wing Tube Supports are fast and easy to load because the wing tube 'nests' into them, letting you secure the rubber hold down straps when you're ready.
+And Wing Tube supports are fast and easy to load because the dummy wing tube 'nests' into them, letting you secure the rubber hold down straps when you're ready.

 Gear Jack Wing Tube Supports accommodate a wide range of wing tube diameters—from 5/8" [16mm] to 2-1/4" [57mm].
 And short, dummy wing tubes can be made from pvc pipe, aluminum tubing, or wood dowels.
 Gear Jack Wing Tube Supports ship with 6" long lifting tubes.
 You can check out the maximum height (reach) on the Tech Specs page here.
 If you need more reach, longer lifting tubes are available here.